 In case you’re wondering, our self control is stuck inside one of those apple cinnamon swirls.
 I’m positive you’re going to obsess over it too.

 Detailed Overview: How to Make Apple Cinnamon Babka

 The full written recipe is below, but let me walk you through the steps so you can understand the process before starting.

 - The dough.
 You need milk, yeast, sugar, butter, egg yolks, salt, and flour.
 Why only egg yolks?
 They make the richest tasting dough.
-We’re not wasting the egg whites, though– we’ll use one in the filling and one to brush on the dough before adding the topping.
+We’re not wasting the egg whites, though—we’ll use one in the filling and one to brush on the dough before adding the topping.
 The dough is very soft, supple, and almost creamy-feeling.
 After the dough is prepared, it’s time to knead it.
 You can knead the dough with your mixer or by hand.
-You can watch me knead the dough in the video tutorial above.
+You can watch me knead the dough in the video tutorial above, or in my separate How to Knead Dough post.
 Add additional flour as needed to prevent the dough from sticking to your work surface.